 |A to Z Listing | Recently Added | Search Agency Services|

-The service is managed by the Office of State Finance (OSF) for the express purpose of enabling State agencies to benefit from the enhanced communications capability, features, and operating efficiency provided by centralized IP telephony operational model.
-The State’s VoIP telephony offering, utilizing IP networking technologies, will provide inter-agency local and long distance telephone services in a feature rich geographically independent environment.
+The service is managed by the Office of Management Enterprise Services (OMES) for the express purpose of enabling state agencies to benefit from the enhanced communications capability, features, and operating efficiency provided by centralized IP telephony operational model.
+The state’s VoIP telephony offering, utilizing IP networking technologies, will provide inter-agency local and long distance telephone services in a feature rich geographically independent environment.

 Agencies are provided with a local gateway allowing the connection of non-IP peripheral equipment and services at each site.
 Each gateway is designed to provide redundancy and backup telephone operation at the site in the event of loss of the wide area network connection to the central VoIP Telephony server.
 All users are provided with a multi-button IP telephone, voice mail and an individual 7-digit extension number.

 The VoIP Telephony Service platform allows rapid adaptation of communications infrastructure and facilities to meet operational challenges brought on by customer demand, regulatory changes, and organizational staffing needs.
 As a result, the service requires the support of an OMES voice services network analyst who will assist the agency in analyzing its business needs and determining the appropriate telephony applications requirements.

 An additional analysis of the agency's underlying infrastructure will be performed by the OMES engineering staff to determine the network’s capacity to support this application.